storj/storj/docs/design/satellite-svc-separation.md

 ***

 #### accounting
-The accounting binary is responsible for calculating disk usage and bandwidth usage.
+The accounting process is responsible for calculating disk usage and bandwidth usage.
 These calculations are used for uplink invoices and storage nodes payments.
 Accounting should receive storage node total stored bytes data from the tally observer running with the metainfo loop.

 #### uptime
 The uptime process will be responsible for pinging nodes we haven't heard from in a while and updating the overlay cache with the results.

 ***

-The following diagram shows the above propsed design:
+The following diagram shows the above proposed design:

 ![Diagram of the above listed binaries](images/sa-separation-design.svg)